Management Info Systems (MIS)

 MIS 3320 Systems Analysis and Design (3)

-Pre-requisite(s): Credit or concurrent enrollment in MIS 3301 and 3305; a minimum grade of C in QBA 2302; only open to BBA students; BBA students must be admitted to the Business School in order to take this course
+Pre-requisite(s): Credit or concurrent enrollment in MIS 3301 and 3305; Only open to BBA students; BBA students must be admitted to the Business School in order to take this course

 A study of the Systems Development Life Cycle with focus on the planning, analysis, and design phases.
 Explores the various tools and techniques used by systems analysts for process and data modeling as well as user interface design.